 Re-Wiring Women’s Rights Debates in the Digital Age

-Mr.Paranjoy Guha Thakurtha, a Journalist and Documentary Film-Maker, spoke during his session on 'Challenges to Gender Justice in the Era of Media Convergence' of the 'Re-wiring Women's Rights Debates in the Digital Age' short course organised by IT for Change, Bengaluru, on 14th September, 2014.
+Mr.Paranjoy Guha Thakurta speaks on 'Challenges to Gender Justice in the Era of Media Convergence' at the 'Re-wiring Women's Rights Debates in the Digital Age' short course organised by IT for Change.

 Azim Premji University Colloquium Series